Thomas Peterffy

 Thomas Peterffy (born September 30, 1944) is a Hungarian-born American billionaire businessman.
 He is the founder, chairman and the largest shareholder of Interactive Brokers.
+As of November 2025, his estimated net worth is US$109 billion, making him the 18th richest person in the world.

 Peterffy worked as an architectural draftsman after emigrating to the United States, and later became a computer programmer.
 In 1977, he purchased a seat on the American Stock Exchange and played a role in developing the first electronic trading platform for securities.

-As of October 2025, his estimated net worth is US$82.8 billion, making him the 22nd richest person in the world.
+Peterffy is a donor to the Republican Party and conservative causes.

 Early life

 Peterffy was born in Budapest, Hungary, on September 30, 1944, in a hospital basement during a Russian air raid.
 His father emigrated to the U.S. after the failure of the Hungarian Revolution in 1956.
 Peterffy left his engineering studies in Hungary and emigrated to the United States to join his father in New York in 1965.
 When his father, who was living with his second wife, did not have room to accommodate his son, he gave Thomas $100 and told him to "make something of himself".
 When he moved to New York City, he did not speak English.
 Shortly after emigrating, Peterffy enrolled at New York University School of Engineering.
 However, he dropped out before completing his studies to work as an architectural draftsman.